ImanMontajabi/CF-dns-manager/README.md

 # CF_dns_manager
-create delete list dns records in cloudflare
+create delete list DNS records in Cloudflare
 ========================
+For using this script, install first following requirements:
+1. python >= 3.9
+2.